Pregnancy is a difficult journey to navigate alone. It comes with a lot of responsibilities, some of which may require a helping hand.

-And if you are alone (you have no relatives staying with you) in Canada, it’s even worst.
+And if you are alone (you have no relatives staying with you) in Canada, it’s can be a daunting task.

 Giving birth in Canada as an international student

-Several challenges come with being a pregnant student in Canada.
+Several challenges come with being a pregnant international student in Canada.

-First, there is the challenge of finding a place to live that is comfortable for you and the pregnancy.
+- There is the challenge of finding a place to live that is comfortable for you during the pregnancy.

-And third, there is the challenge of navigating the Canadian health care system.
+- There is the challenge of navigating the Canadian healthcare system.

 You need to make sure you have health insurance that covers prenatal and postnatal care, as well as delivery costs.

-Becoming a parent is a big decision, but if you are an international student in Canada, it becomes even bigger.
+Becoming a parent is a big decision, but if you are an international student in Canada, it can be bigger.

-The organization’s Pregnancy Pathways and Students’ Off-Campus Housing can help you with the practical side of things, like finding a place to live or getting child care.
+These organizations (both on-campus or off-campus) can also help you with the practical side of things, like finding a place to live or getting child care.

 Cost of giving birth in Canada as a student

-This includes the cost of the delivery, as well as any care you may need afterward.
+This includes the cost of delivery, as well as any care you may need afterward.